quoteunquoteapps/CourierPrimeCode/README.md

 # Highland Code

-Highland Code is a code-optimized version of [Highland Sans](https://github.com/quoteunquoteapps/HighlandSans), with tweaks and features designed for programming.
+Highland Code is the code-optimized version of [Highland Sans](https://github.com/quoteunquoteapps/HighlandSans), with tweaks and features designed for programming.

-## Notable differences from Highland Sans
+### Notable differences from Highland Sans

 - Slashed zero
 - Lower, larger asterisk